 Instead, you’ll need to use a specific set of camera settings that allow you to capture long exposure images of the night sky and all of the wonderful treasures found within it.
-The DLSR camera used in this guide is a Canon EOS Rebel Xsi (1000D).
+The cameras used for the images in this guide were all Canon EOS Rebel-series DSLR’s.

 Step 1: Camera Settings